Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 | Minor (2 DP) | The Support.
 Often provides utility or synergy-focused abilities to support a larger strategy. |
 | Basic (1 DP) | The Filler.
 Grants minimal tech access but allows the player to slot in specific, niche utility effects. |

-## **Section 3: Critical System Evaluations and Domain Identities**
+## Section 3: Critical System Evaluations and Domain Identities

 Before outlining domain identities, it is paramount to address and correct several mechanical ambiguities regarding phase structures and combat persistence that must heavily inform your design process.

-### **Critical Evaluation 1: The Timing of the Theater 3 Climax**
+### Critical Evaluation 1: The Timing of the Theater 3 Climax

 Theater 3 Climax abilities become available exactly when the global board reaches 14 Combined Supremacy Points.
 Unlike outdated models that forced simultaneous detonation during the Scoring Step, players must actively choose to execute their Climax ability during the Activation Sequence by sacrificing a specific portion of their 15 CP salary.
-Designing a Climax that grants an "immediate extra Action" fundamentally violates the game's phase structure.
+Designing a Climax that grants an immediate extra action fundamentally violates the game's phase structure.
 Any Climax intended to manipulate action economy must be written to adhere to the alternating sequence, such as stating that during the next round's Activation Sequence, your first Event card played does not consume your action.

-### **Critical Evaluation 2: The "Opponent's Turn" Fallacy**
+### Critical Evaluation 2: The "Opponent's Turn" Fallacy

 The Quantum Nexus core rules establish an Activation Sequence where players take single, alternating actions until all pass.
 There are no extended "turns" in the traditional card game sense.
-Designing a passive ability that references playing cards "during the opponent's turn" is mechanically invalid.
+Designing a passive ability that references playing cards during the opponent's turn is mechanically invalid.
 Such abilities must be strictly phrased around the action system, for example stating that you may play Event cards as a direct reaction to an opponent resolving an action.

-### **Critical Evaluation 3: The Mechanics of Healing**
+### Critical Evaluation 3: The Mechanics of Healing

 The core rules state that units do not retain standard damage.
 An attack is either ineffective, results in Suppression, or completely destroys the unit.
 The only exception is the accumulation of permanent counters via the Impact keyword.
-Therefore, assigning a CP cost to "Healing" in a vacuum is illogical.
-In Quantum Nexus, "Healing" must be explicitly defined in card text as the removal of Impact counters or the removal of Suppression tokens.
+Therefore, assigning a CP cost to healing in a vacuum is illogical.
+In Quantum Nexus, healing must be explicitly defined in card text as the removal of Impact counters or the removal of Suppression tokens.

+### Critical Evaluation 4: Prohibition of Unavoidable Combat Debuffs

+Mission card Escalations, particularly at Theater 2, must provide economic utility or deployment discounting rather than direct, unavoidable combat degradation.
+Imposing passive combat debuffs, such as inflicting automatic Impact counters before the Activation Sequence even begins, violates core principles of player agency.
+Escalations must prioritize Dual Economy advantages, forcing the controlling player to proactively utilize the advantage through deployment rather than passively degrading the opponent's board state.

-### **Domain Identities and Token Generation**
+### Domain Identities and Token Generation

 Every Mission must strictly adhere to the thematic and mechanical identity of its corresponding domain.
 Furthermore, if a Mission dictates the creation of tokens, it must explicitly reference the standardized token statistics provided in the core rulebook to maintain mathematical integrity across the 5x3 spatial grid.

 The Technology domain acts as the Blueprint of Industry, focusing on establishing rigid order, building resilient infrastructure, and asserting dominance through superior, calculated firepower.
-Escalation abilities in Theater 2 should involve maintaining high defensive thresholds across the board, dealing persistent Impact damage, or heavily controlling the Contested Zone (Row 3).
+Escalation abilities in Theater 2 should involve maintaining high defensive thresholds across the board or controlling the Contested Zone (Row 3).
 Climax abilities in Theater 3 should provide systemic repair of damaged units by removing Impact counters, or devastating, symmetrical Range 3+ bombardments.
 Token generation for Technology is restricted to the Construct, which possesses 1 Attack, 1 Defense, Range 1, and no keywords.

 The Magic domain performs the Arcane Ritual, representing the unlocking of forbidden knowledge, weaving complex sequences of spells, and fundamentally altering the fabric of reality.
 Escalation abilities should challenge the player to cast specific sequences of Event cards, manage a precise threshold of spells in their discard pile to fuel Arcane Recall, or maintain fragile units with high Attack but exceptionally low Defense.
 Climax abilities should grant the free casting of powerful spells directly from the discard pile, drastically alter unit positions through Strategic Re-routing, or heavily disrupt the standard rules of engagement.
 Token generation for Magic is restricted to the Golem, which features 2 Attack, 1 Defense, Range 1, and no keywords.